-Sunday, June 14 is Flag Day, a day of national observance for all Americans, but it is not a federal holiday.
-Each year, the President proclaims the commemoration and encourages all Americans in the country to display the flag outside their homes and businesses.
-Usually during Flag Day, the flag is flown from all public buildings, speeches are made in public places, and ceremonies take place in towns or cities.
+Flag Day is Friday, June 14, 2024.
+National Flag Day is an annual observance for all Americans, but it is not a federal holiday.
+Each year the sitting president encourages all Americans to display the US flag outside their homes and businesses.
+In observance of Flag Day, the flag is flown from all public buildings, speeches are made in public places, and ceremonies take place in towns or cities.

 There were few public ceremonies that honored the flag until June 14, 1877, when it was flown from every government building for the centennial of the flag’s adoption.
 After that, many citizens and organizations advocated the adoption of a national day of commemoration for the flag.
 In 1916, President Woodrow Wilson unofficially declared June 14 as Flag Day.